aaronryank/Cubically/README.md

 # Note that many features of the language are currently not working properly as I am refactoring everything about the interpreter.
 Cubically itself is not being modified and anything that worked in the old interpreter will work in the new one.
+You can still use the old Cubically [here](http://cubically.tryitonline.net).

 # Cubically [![Build Status](https://travis-ci.org/aaronryank/cubically.svg?branch=master)](https://travis-ci.org/aaronryank/cubically) [![Code Coverage](https://codecov.io/github/aaronryank/cubically/coverage.svg?branch=master)](https://codecov.io/github/aaronryank/cubically?branch=master)